Install

 errorworks¶

-Composable chaos-testing services for LLM and web scraping pipelines.
+Composable chaos-testing services for LLM, web scraping, object storage, and outbound email pipelines.

 errorworks gives you drop-in fake servers that inject faults, simulate latency, generate realistic responses, and record metrics -- so you can test how your client code behaves when things go wrong, before they go wrong in production.